strimzi/proposals/048-avoid-broker-restarts-when-in-recovery.md

 # Avoid broker restart when in log recovery state
+> Note: This proposal has been updated since its initial merge.

 This proposal describes a solution for KafkaRoller's shortcoming with brokers in log recovery.

 ## Current situation

-The current logic in KafkaRoller:
+The following list outlines the high-level logic currently implemented in `KafkaRoller` for rolling pods:
 - Take a list of Kafka pods and reorder them based on the readiness.
-- Roll unready pods first without considering why it could be unready.
 - If the pod is the controller, roll it last.
+- If pod is not ready before rolling, wait for it to become ready until the operation timeout is reached.
+- If pod is in a stuck state e.g `CrashLoopBackOff`, force restart the pod.
+- If pod is unschedulable, fail the reconcilation.
+- If the AdminClient connection to pod failed, force restart the pod.
-- Do not roll the pod, if it has an impact on the availability such as causing under replicated partitions.
+- Check if rolling the pod would have an impact on the availability such as causing under replicated partitions.
+- If rolling the pod does not affect the availibility, then restart the pod and wait for pod readiness.
+Otherwise consider other pods for rolling first.
-- If a Kafka pod does not become ready within the operational timeout (300000ms by default) after restarting, then it may force restart it without considering why it's taking a long time.
+- If pod does not became ready within the operation timeout (300000ms by default) after restarting, then retry until the maximum attempt is reached.

 The current flow of KafkaRoller
 ![The current flow of KafkaRoller](images/048-kafka-roller-current-flow.png)

 A Kafka broker can take a long time to become ready while performing log recovery.
-In this case, KafkaRoller could end up force restarting the broker and this can continue indefinitely, because of the log recovery on the broker startup again.
+While the broker is in log recovery, AdminClient connection cannot be made to the broker.
+In this case, KafkaRoller force restarts the broker and this can continue indefinitely, because of the log recovery on the broker startup again.
 KafkaRoller currently does not have a way to know what state a broker is in before making a decision to force restart it.

 KafkaAgent currently collects the `kafka.server:type=KafkaServer,name=BrokerState` metric and creates a `kafka-ready` file on disk if the broker state value is greater than `3`(`RUNNING`) and not `127` (`UNKNOWN`).
 The Kafka readiness check passes if it finds the file on disk.